 Gifts of Life Insurance Benefits

 To become part of the Citizens United Legacy Society, please call our office at (202) 547-5420 to notify us that you have remembered Citizens United in your estate plan or to ask for a brochure with more information.
-You can also ask to speak to Jesse Kelly, our Director of Development.
+You can also ask to speak to Richard Kimble, our Vice President of Development.
 He can help you learn about the different ways you can structure your estate to fight for conservative principles with Citizens United.